Glauber: Daniel Jones' uneven performance not reassuring

 Thomas was being counted on to take a major step forward, but if his performance against the Patriots was any indication, there could be more problems ahead.

-Jones figures to get some help down the road, and the addition of several key pieces offers promise.
-But Jones himself has to demonstrate genuine and consistent improvement if this team is going to succeed.
+Jones figures to get some help down the road, and the addition of several key pieces offers promise, but he has to demonstrate consistent improvement if this team is going to succeed.
 And as Sunday night’s uneven performance showed, it’s still very much an open question whether that will be the case.